-Season Dates Minimum Size Bag/Possession Limit Angling dates: consistent with Speckled Trout daily bag limit the trout angling dates in non- (brook) trout and possession limit are scheduled waters for insular less than 23 consistent with those of Newfoundland and the salmon centimetres insular Newfoundland - angling dates for the scheduled must be (See Page 19 - Daily Bag waters of this watershed. released. limit.)
+Season Dates Minimum Size Bag/ Possession Limit

+Angling dates: Speckled Trout daily

+consistent with the (brook) bag limit and

+trout angling dates trout less possession

+in non-scheduled than 23 limit are

+waters for insular centimetres consistent with

+Newfoundland must be those of insular

+and the salmon released.
+Newfoundland

+angling dates for the - (See Page

+scheduled waters of 26 - Daily Bag

+this watershed. limit.)